Nepal

 Regulation of Accountancy Profession

-Under the Nepal Chartered Accountants Act of 1997, as amended in 2004, the accountancy profession is regulated by the Institute of Chartered Accountants of Nepal (ICAN).
+Under the Nepal Chartered Accountants Act 1997, as amended in 2004, the accountancy profession is regulated by the Institute of Chartered Accountants of Nepal (ICAN).

 Article 16 of the Nepal Chartered Accountants Act 1997, as amended in 2004, protects the designations of Chartered Accountant and Registered Auditors.
 Both categories of professional accountants must be members of ICAN.